TimBest/travel-blog/_posts/2022-06-01-venice-biennale.md

 [Veronica Green's](https://www.veronicagreen.com/) gallery was one of the last that we visited on our first day.
 We happened to walk by after leaving the Arsenale, part of the main Biennale grounds.
 We were both exhausted from a full day of experiences.
 However, we both perked up at her gallery.
 The gallery was made into an immersive experience with the use of light.
 The viewing was roughly a 10-minute show where you first see the pieces in natural daylight, then UV (or black light) and then the darkness.

 The artwork resonated with both of us.
 It managed to convey a playful wonder.
-And explicitly stated several statements that our experiences have lead us to find true in our own lives.
+And explicitly stated several statements that our experiences have led us to find truth in our own lives.

 {% include image-gallery.html folder="/assets/images/2022-06-01-venice-biennale/Veronica-Green" %}